 While living in Ohio, he observed that many dog owners in his community were willing to pay someone to clean up after their dogs regularly.

-And with over 100,000 dogs within a 15-mile radius from his home, he had an ‘A-ha’ moment and found himself unable to snub the opportunity.
+And with over 100,000 dogs within a 15-mile radius from his home, this ‘A-ha’ moment was too good to snub.

 “The more I looked around in my community and the more I thought about the idea, the more convinced I became that this was truly a need that was not being met in my community,” Osborne shared on his website.

-That was how Pooper-Scooper came into existence, a dog clean-up service that removed dog waste in owners’ yards.
-After many years, the business saw huge success and made Osborne a millionaire.
+That was how Pooper-Scooper came into existence — a dog clean-up service that removed dog waste in owners’ yards, and the idea that made Osborne a millionaire.

 The Qualities of a Clear Business Opportunity